Configure access to databases and tables in the AWS Glue Data Catalog - Amazon Athena

 Limitations

-Consider the following limitations when using fine-grained access control with the AWS Glue Data Catalog and Athena:
+Consider the following limitations when you use database and table-level access control for the AWS Glue Data Catalog and Athena:

 • IAM Identity Center enabled Athena workgroups require Lake Formation be configured to use IAM Identity Center identities.
 For more information, see Integrating IAM Identity Center in the AWS Lake Formation Developer Guide.

 • You can limit access only to databases and tables.
-Fine-grained access controls apply at the table level and you cannot limit access to individual partitions within a table.
-For more information, see Table partitions and versions in AWS Glue.
+These controls apply at the table level.
+You cannot limit access to individual partitions within a table.
+For more information, see About access control for table partitions and versions in AWS Glue.

 • The AWS Glue Data Catalog contains the following resources: CATALOG, DATABASE, TABLE, and FUNCTION.